bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-customize.md

   - mp4
 ~~~

-This will cause BigBlueButton to generate an additional `.mp4` format for any video files (webcams and screen share) shared during the meeting.
+This will cause BigBlueButton to generate an additional `.mp4` file any video (webcams and screen share) that was shared during the session.
 Note: This will increase the processing time and storage size of recordings with video files

 # Other configuration options